hynek/build-and-inspect-python-package/README.md

   This is easily achievable using tools like [*setuptools-scm*](https://setuptools-scm.readthedocs.io/) or [*hatch-vcs*](https://github.com/ofek/hatch-vcs), but beyond the scope of this humble README.

+### Define Python Version Matrix Based On Package Metadata

+*build-and-inspect-python-package* extracts the Python versions your package supports from the trove classifiers in your package’s metadata and offers them as an action output.

+That means that you can define your CI matrix based on the Python versions your package supports without duplicating the information between your package configuration and your CI configuration.

 ### Applications

-If you package an **application** as a Python package, this action is useful to double-check you're shipping everything you need, including all templates, translation files, et cetera.
+If you package an **application** as a Python package, this action is useful to double-check you’re shipping everything you need, including all templates, translation files, et cetera.

 ## Usage